digitalocean/Kubernetes-Starter-Kit-Developers/01-setup-DOKS/README.md

 0922a629-7f2e-4bda-940c-4d42a3f987ad    starterkit-cluster-2  nyc1      1.21.3-do.0    false           running    basicnp
 ```

-Next, you can verify if the `High Availability` control plane is enabled.
+Next, you can verify the cluster details.
 First, fetch your `DOKS` cluster `ID`:

 ```shell
 doctl k8s cluster list